 Some of my favorite EO uses are for enhancing deep sleep, whole body immune support, seasonal respiratory support, easing sore throats, taming tantrums, soothing tummies, soothing joints, dental care, promoting youthful skin, energy, and focus.
 I like to make some DIY EO blends and use other EO-infused products for my chemical-free lifestyle.

-Using essential oils can be a fun and simple way to boost your wellness, but a little education is important for fully and safely enjoying all of the benefits.
+Using essential oils can be a fun and simple way to boost your wellness, but a little education is important for fully and safely enjoy all of the benefits.

 Three Ways to Use EOs